LAST UPDATED ON May 31, 2022 ‐ 3 Comments

 Permission to stay in touch

 Customers view salespeople as helpful professionals interested in the success of others.
 Their goal is to be of service and help prospects make the right decisions for their organizations.
 Even if a potential buyer doesn’t sign on the dotted line, the salesperson has earned the respect of the prospect and permission to stay in touch.
-From this perspective, sales and marketing have ongoing roles in the relationship building process. (source)

-Maintain a consistent identity
+Establish a consistent experience

 Short Term Thinking Company has different people speaking with different messages to customers.
 As a result, its audience winds up confused and unsure of the company’s voice and what it represents.